 What is Title I?

 Title I is the largest elementary and secondary education program vehicle used for broad-based school reform.
 The purpose of Title I funding, “is to ensure that all children have a fair, equal, and significant opportunity to obtain a high quality education and reach, at minimum, proficiency on challenging state academic achievement standards and state academic assessments.”
 A Title I school is a school receiving federal funds for students.
 The basic principle of Title I is that schools with certain concentrations of low-income students will receive supplemental funds to assist in meeting student's educational goals.
 Low-income students are determined by the number of students enrolled in the free and reduced lunch program.
-For an entire school to qualify for Title I funds, a certain percentage of students must be enroll in the free and reduced lunch program.
+For an entire school to qualify for Title I funds, a certain percentage of students must be enrolled in the free and reduced lunch program.

 How does it help the school?